jddixon/magicsack/ghpDoc/index.md

 This command adds a remote host (another machine that can be reached over the Internet) to the list of cooperating servers.
 FQDN may be either a domain name or an IP address, a **dotted quad** like 1.2.3.4.
 Either may optionally be followed by a port number.

+### listPeer

+Lists domain name or IP address and port number where the name matches `FQDN` (a glob).
+If `FQDN` is not present on the command line, all such peers are listed.

+### dropPeer

+Drops peers matching FQDN from the local list of cooperating peers.
+This should be an eventually destructive act: the remote peers will at some point remove the data stored there, but there is no guarantee when this will occur.
+(Remember that all data stored remotely is encrypted.)